dxpr/analyze_ai_brand_voice/README.md

    (/admin/people/permissions#module-analyze_ai_brand_voice)

 ### Brand Voice Customization
 The default brand voice guidelines can be customized using the `hook_ai_brand_voice_alter()` hook.
 Currently, the CKEditor AI Agent module (a required dependency) implements this hook to provide the default brand voice settings.
-We are open to pull requests to improve this.
+Configure brand voice guidelines at `/admin/config/content/ckeditor-ai-agent` using the "Tone Override" and "Tone Additions" fields.

 Example implementation in your custom module:
 ```php